Table of Content

 Call The Advocates

-Lastly, one of the smartest decisions you can make after an accident is to hire a car accident lawyer to represent your best interests.
+Lastly, one of the smartest decisions you can make after an accident is to hire an experienced car accident lawyer to represent your best interests.
 Building a personal injury case is a complicated and difficult matter.
 Oftentimes, many victims don’t even know where to begin.

 Don’t worry.
 The Advocates is here to help.
 Our firm has decades of experience negotiating with insurance companies, helping victims get quality medical care, and fighting for fair settlements.
 Our attorneys are available 24/7 to help you out in a pinch and do whatever we can to make your life whole again.
 Call us today at (206) 452-4200.
 Let us be an Advocate for you.